 Both are good at what they do but still have some limitations.
 Memrise is excellent for studying and reviewing vocabulary but it doesn’t do much beyond that.
 Babbel is well-thought-out, the price is affordable, but it’s not the most unique or exciting course around.

 It’s worth noting that there are plenty of other language learning apps available that may be a better fit for you.
-The table below highlights a few of our top picks based on some of the most popular languages.

 What I like about each program: